Showdown (Electric Light Orchestra song): Release

 In the US the song was included on the album On the Third Day (1973), while in the UK the song was omitted from that album but featured a year later on the band's first compilation album, also entitled Showdown.
 In 2006 the remastered issue of On the Third Day would feature the song on the album in both countries for the first time.

 The song showed a change of style for ELO, with a funkier backbeat beneath the band's trademark sweeping strings, and the inclusion of a clavinet.
 The record was a favourite of John Lennon's at the time, who dubbed the band "Son of Beatles" in a US radio interview.
+Lennon described the song as "a beautiful combination” of Marvin Gaye’s 'I Heard It Through the Grapevine' and Lou Christie’s 'Lightnin' Strikes,' with a little ['I Am the Walrus'] underneath."